 Cotopaxi National Park in Ecuador 2021 Updated Information about visiting the park, from how to get there, prices, itineraries and frequently asked questions.

 Cotopaxi National Park is located along the main southbound highway out of Quito, only about an hour’s drive from the city.
 All Ecuador Hop buses heading from Quito to Baños stop at a lookout point to view the Cotopaxi Volcano.
 If you’d like to take a full Cotopaxi tour with scenic hikes around the national park, read below for more info.

 All Ecuador Hop buses make a stop at a lookout point where you can see the Cotopaxi Volcano and take some photos.
 If you’d like to have some extra time to explore Cotopaxi National Park and go for some scenic hikes, then our Cotopaxi extra tour is a great option!

-Hopsters who’ve bought a pass which travels from Quito to Baños can upgrade their pass with an extra tour to Cotopaxi for just $49.
+Hopsters who’ve bought a pass which travels from Quito to Baños can upgrade their pass with an extra tour for just $40*.
 This tour will give you the chance to hop off and explore more of Cotopaxi National Park before continuing to Baños the following morning.

 Included with this tour:

 Take the chance to order breakfast at the Chuquiragua Lodge before beginning the tour. (not included with pass).

 Enter Cotopaxi National Park and visit interpretation center.

 Visit the Limpiopungo Lagoon, a stunning glacial lake in the shadow of the Cotopaxi Volcano.

 Hike to the José Rivas Refuge, the main base camp for the volcano.